 Providing community-based suicide prevention training using the nationally known method, QPR (Question, Persuade, Refer).

 If you're interested in getting trained in QPR, contact Doug Bisbee, Executive Director.

 Collaborating with school administrators, teachers, counselors and social workers to support suicide prevention, intervention and response efforts in the school system.

 Sponsoring and facilitating a S.O.S.
 (Survivors of Suicide), which is a grief support group of and for family, friends, classmates and colleagues of those who have died by suicide.
 A Teen S.O.S.
 Group also meets when needed.

 Over 35 community members, including school administrators, therapists, religious leaders and concerned parents, are currently active in Community for Hope.

 Executive Director: Doug Bisbee

-Doug (MDiv, MAC), was an ELCA pastor for over 20 years.
+Doug (MDiv, MAC, LPC), was an ELCA pastor for over 20 years.
 He has training and experience in family systems counseling as well as loss and grief counseling.
 Presently, Doug is a counselor at Samaritan Counseling Center of the Fox Valley, which has offices in Menasha, Oshkosh, and New London.
 He is also a counselor at UW Fox Valley's Counseling Services.
 His training and certification include: Suicide Risk Assessment, Non-violent Crisis Intervention, CIP (Crisis Intervention Partner), Trauma-Informed Care, QPR (Question, Persuade, Refer) Suicide Gatekeeper Trainer, and School-Based Suicide Prevention (Department of Public Instruction).

 President: Kevin Mundell